-Purpose of Rules.
 The purpose of the rules established by the Coordinating Board for Higher Education (CBHE) is to determine a student’s eligibility for in-state college fees.
 The rules do not determine “residence” for any other purpose.
 A student may be a “resident” for the purpose of voting, welfare benefits, car registration, and unemployment benefits and still not qualify for in-state college fees.
 The courts have held repeatedly that states may impose more stringent requirements for in-state college fees than for other benefits of residency.

 Students seeking to qualify for in-state fees are classified by the rules as 1) adults, 2) emancipated minors, or 3) unemancipated minors.

 Living in Missouri for educational purposes only, for any length of time, does not establish residency for tuition purposes.
 The rules provide that “Attendance at an institution of higher education shall be regarded as a temporary presence within the State of Missouri; therefore, a student neither gains nor loses resident status solely by such attendance.
 “Therefore, if a student’s primary purpose in coming to Missouri was to attend college, the student could not gain residency for instate fees under most circumstances.

 The rules provide that persons whose primary purpose in coming to Missouri was to accept full-time employment or to devote full-time to a business or profession are eligible for in-state fees, along with their spouses and un-emancipated children, without any waiting period.
 If the business activity is less than full-time, or if there is some doubt about the primary purpose of the move to Missouri, then the other tests for residency, which are described below, should be used.

 Any full-time academic or administrative, service, or support staff member of this University, or the un-emancipated minor child, or spouse of such staff member shall qualify for resident status when enrolling as a student of the University.
 If the student has previously attended as an out-of-state student, he/she will need to submit the Application for Classification as a Missouri Resident, to initiate the change in residency status.

 A graduate of a high school located in Missouri is presumed to be a Missouri resident as long as the parents (or legally appointed guardian or custodian) are residents of Missouri at the time of the student’s graduation from high school, and are residents at the time the student matriculates at Truman, for as long as the student remains continuously enrolled at Truman State University (Fall and Spring Semesters).